Letter K Preschool Activity

 We have a lot of books in our house, but I still had a hard time finding books that focus on the letter “K”.
-I supplemented with a cute Letter K Rhyming book from The Measured Mom.
+I supplemented these letter k preschool activities with a cute Letter K Rhyming book from The Measured Mom.
 The kids love that they each get their own special book.
 I also found the corresponding rhymes/songs on YouTube and they followed along in their books.
 It was a big hit.

 After some practice with recognizing and hearing the letter K, it was time for our craft.
 Last fall, I purchased two inexpensive kites on clearance from Target.
 We only got to fly them a few times because it was a cold fall, but the kids both loved it.
 Reminding them of that fun activity and having them make their own kite was a good distraction from the cold weather.
 My daughter started off very excited to go fly her kite, but I crushed her high hopes when I explained that these kites weren’t for flying.
 Poor thing!